#51|February 27, 2019|Mental Health

 • Hear Johann and Rangan discuss autonomy and depression and anxiety in workplaces.

-Further learning:
+Further Learning:

-DISCLAIMER: The content in the podcast and on this webpage is not intended to constitute or be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your doctor or other qualified health care provider with any questions you may have regarding a medical condition.
+*DISCLAIMER: Always seek the advice of your doctor or other qualified health care provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have heard on the podcast or on my website.

-Dr. Rangan Chatterjee MbChB, BSc (Hons), MRCP, MRCGP
+MbChB, BSc (Hons), MRCP, MRCGP